 On October 27th, 2021, Mayor Noack and Councilmember Carlson held a Townhall meeting to discuss the Housing Element Update, the Regional Housing Needs Allocation (RHNA), and the incentives for Housing Element compliance.
 The virtual meeting included an introductory presentation followed by public questions and comments.

-The City of Pleasant Hill held a virtual (tele/video) community workshop on the 6th Cycle Housing Element on Wednesday, July 14, 2021.
+On July 14, 2021, The City of Pleasant Hill held a virtual (tele/video) community workshop on the 6th Cycle Housing Element.

 The Housing Element Workshop focused specifically on the intersection of the Housing Element and the 2040 General Plan, related to the evaluation of potential sites for housing to satisfy the City's Regional Housing Needs Allocation (RHNA).
 This was a follow-up to a series of General Plan Advisory Committee (GPAC) meetings held in May and June of 2021.
 The GPAC sessions included a robust discussion of where the most appropriate locations are for new housing within the community.
 A recommended buildout of potential housing sites was presented as part of the workshop, and the meeting concluded with a live question and answer (Q&A) session with City staff and the City’s General Plan consultant, Mintier Harnish.